Spicy Lentils with Spinach

 Third, this version is built for the HighProteinDish audience: it packs roughly 20 g of protein per serving while staying under 400 kcal, perfect for athletes, busy professionals, and anyone tracking macros.
 I remember the first time I served it to a group of friends after a tough gym session; they raved about the “comfort‑meets‑kick” vibe, and one of them even asked for the recipe to add to their meal‑prep rotation.
 The secret lies in sautéing the aromatics until they turn golden, which unlocks a deep, caramelized flavor that you simply can’t get from a rushed boil.

 Finally, the recipe is forgiving.
 Whether you use a pressure cooker, a stovetop pot, or a slow cooker, the core flavors hold steady.
 I’ve tested the stovetop method for speed, the pressure cooker for ultra‑quick meals, and the slow cooker for set‑and‑forget convenience.
-Each method yields tender lentils that absorb the broth and spices beautifully.
+Each method yields tender lentil nutrition facts that absorb the broth and spices beautifully.
 By the end of this article you’ll have a clear roadmap, pro tips, and variations to make this dish your own, no matter the kitchen equipment you own.

 Everything You Need for Perfect Spicy Lentils with Spinach